 That's what it takes to change: the ability to have uncomfortable feelings and to tolerate them over and over again until the new becomes the norm.
 It sometimes feels excruciating but, for me, the end result has been love.

 I had it all twisted inside.
 What was love hurt and what was bad felt good.
 I kept going though, no matter what.

 I used to stand on stage doing my "act" and feel my insides wanting to push out.
 I wanted to do more, say more, be more.

 I taught the one in Hell's Kitchen.
-The guy who taught the class in Harlem was one of Madonna's back up dancers.
-I had never met him but, one day I got a call that he had quit, my first thought was, "i can't leave those girls like that.
-People have probable abandoned them their entire lives.
-I can't teach the class but I sure can go up there and end it respectfully."
+The guy who taught the class in Harlem was one of Madonna's back-up dancers.
+I had never met him but one day I got a call that he had quit and my first thought was, I can't leave those girls like that.
+People have probably abandoned them their entire lives.
+I can't teach the class but I sure can go up there and end it respectfully.

-So, on the train I went, I got off at the stop and got lost.
-I saw a gansta looking guy leaning against a mail box.
+So on the train I went.
+I got off at the stop and got lost.
+I saw a gangsta-looking guy leaning against a mailbox.
 He was the angriest looking dude I'd ever seen, and I've seen some angry dudes.
-I walked right up to him and said, "excuse me, do you know where such and such and address is?"
+I walked right up to him and said, "Excuse me, do you know where such and such address is?"